-4. Female gendered oppression is related to a patriarchal socio-cultural and relational construct whereby women and girls are subordinated, discriminated against and violated 'simply' because of their female gender.
+4. Female sex-based oppression is related to a patriarchal socio-cultural and relational construct whereby women and girls are subordinated, discriminated against and violated 'simply' because of their sex.
 Therefore, relational NST must be considered a form of violence that occurs globally.
-Women and girls so harmed learn that they were/are not 'the cause' and that it was/is not their fault that they suffered acts of torture, but it is the fault of our evolutionary positioning of male gender as superior and controlling of women and of girls in all aspects of their lives.
+Women and girls so harmed learn that they were/are not 'the cause' and that it was/is not their fault that they suffered acts of torture, but it is the fault of our evolutionary positioning of men and boys as superior and controlling of women and of girls in all aspects of their lives.
 This knowledge gives women free space for healing, to let go of Self-blame and Self-guilt for being a girl, a woman, and for having a vagina.

 5. The survival responses women developed that kept them alive are normal-for-her responses; they and their responses are not to be pathologized.